NexusMutual/smart-contracts/MIGRATION.md

 Single AB member ops:
 - update existing CoverProduct productTypes to add assessmentCooldownPeriod and payoutRedemptionPeriod values
-- cover.populateIpfsMetadata - set cover IPFS metadata to storage
+- cover.populateIpfsMetadata - sets covers IPFS metadata to storage

+CoverBroker Safe Owner
+- switchMembership to new CoverBroker
+- maxApproveCoverContract for cbBTC and USDC

 Enzyme:
 - remove old depositors and set SwapOperator as a depositor